TUDelft-MUDE/2024-files/content/GA_1_4/Report.md

 **Question 2**

-In the assignment you chose initial values for the non-linear model parameters.
-Justify your decision.
-Explain how and why you define the criterion to stop the iteration of a Gauss-Newton iteration algorithm.
+Report the Gauss-Newton interation convergence criteria, describe how quickly convergence was realized and comment on the quality of the estimation with InSAR and GNSS.
+Give your interpretation for any discrepancy between observations and the model.

+Include a Markdown table that summarizes the estimated parameters and their precision for both models.

 _Write your answer here._

 **Question 3**

-Report the convergence and quality of the estimation with InSAR and GNSS.
-Give your interpretation for any discrepancy between observations and the model.

-_Write your answer here._

-**Question 4**

 Give an explanation of test statistic used to test which model (linear, non-linear) fits data better.
 What is the null hypothesis $H_0$ and alternative hypothesis $H_a$ in this test?
 What is the distribution of test statistic?
 Compare the test outcomes with InSAR and GNSS and interpret the results.

 _Write your answer here._

-**Question 5**
+**Question 4**

 In order to get a better fit to the data (smaller residuals) for this case study, which of the following strategies could help?
 Elaborate on your answer with one or two sentences each.